SasLuca/rayfork/README.md

 If you wrote a project in Raylib and want to move it over to Rayfork there are several things you might need to change:

 1. You must provide your own platform layer which handle window creation and opengl loading.
 Examples of these include: sokol_app with glad, SDL, GLFW.
-2. You must create a `rf_renderer_context` struct and use it to initialise the library.
+2. You must create a `rf_context` struct and use it to initialise the library.
 3. You must change the names of the functions to match the Rayfork naming convention.
 4. You must replace any functions from Raylib that were removed in Rayfork (eg: the text manipulation functions).